Chart Color Schemes

 Population growth drivers in Riverwood are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 Riverwood's population, as of November 2025, is approximately 12,290.
-This figure represents a growth of 684 people since the 2021 Census, which reported a population of 11,606.
-The increase is inferred from the estimated resident population of 12,175 in June 2024 and an additional 100 validated new addresses since the Census date.
-This results in a population density ratio of 4,501 persons per square kilometer, placing Riverwood in the top 10% of locations assessed by AreaSearch.
-The area's growth rate of 5.9% since the 2021 census exceeds that of its SA4 region at 5.5%.
-This growth is primarily driven by overseas migration, contributing approximately 87.8% of overall population gains during recent periods.
+This figure represents an increase of 684 people since the 2021 Census, which reported a population of 11,606.
+The change was inferred from the estimated resident population of 12,175 in June 2024 and an additional 100 validated new addresses since the Census date.
+This results in a population density ratio of 4,501 persons per square kilometer, placing Riverwood within the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Riverwood's growth rate of 5.9% since the 2021 Census exceeded the SA4 region's rate of 5.5%, positioning it as a growth leader.
+Overseas migration contributed approximately 87.8% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, Riverwood is forecasted to experience significant population growth, increasing by 4,276 persons to 2041.
-This reflects a total gain of 33.9% over the 17-year period.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Riverwood is forecasted to experience significant population growth, gaining 4,276 persons by 2041 according to the latest annual ERP population numbers, reflecting a total gain of 33.9% over the 17 years.

 Frequently Asked Questions - Population